 My timidity was costly.
 I was basically broke.

-In retrospect, I should have known better I was sailing into stormy weather when he had $37 in his pocket on our wedding day and that was not because he did not get to the bank on time, and I paid for the wedding.
+In retrospect, I should have known better; he had $37 in his pocket on our wedding day and not because he did not get to the bank on time.
+And, I paid for the wedding.